-BUS 232: Contemporary Management Issues
+BUS 232: Contemporary Management Practices

-Explores management functions, which include planning, organizing, motivating, directing, monitoring, problemsolving, and decision making.
+This course explores management functions, which include planning, organizing, motivating, directing, monitoring, problem-solving, and decision-making.
 This course identifies how values, character, and trust are a necessary foundation for effective management and leadership.
-Iñupiaq values fit naturally into the concepts, discussions, and assignments of this class.
+Students will be encouraged to align Iñupiaq values with the concepts, discussions, and assignments of this course.